-Board President – Rebecca Zornow
+Past-President – Rebecca Zornow

 Rebecca Zornow is co-founder of the Caneille Regional Development Fund and currently serves as Board President.
 Rebecca created the CORE Support Team to provide donors with an enhanced connection to the school, executes large-scale fundraising events, and travels to Caneille, Haiti to assess project work.
 She has been a part of CRDF since the beginning years and now serves on the fundraising, governance, and executive committees.

 Rebecca graduated from Lawrence University in 2010 with a Bachelor’s of Arts in English and Art History and was recipient of the Elizabeth Richardson for outstanding women majoring in Art History as well as the Alexander Wiley Prize for principled independence of thought, moral courage, and creative commitment to a significant cause, honoring her work in Haiti.
 She worked for the US Peace Corps as an Educational Specialist in Swaziland, at The Trout Museum of Art as a Volunteer Coordinator, as an educator at the Building for Kids Children’s Museum, and a Development Coordinator at Valley New School.
 She now runs a book coaching business, Conquer Books, and writes science fiction and nonfiction.
 She is the 2020 winner of The Hal Prize.

 Rebecca is a mother to two twin girls, Madeline and Lydia, and a son, Pierce.
 She enjoys traveling, reading, painting, cooking, writing, hiking, and all of the good things in life that allow her to learn, create, and do good.